 According to the article, Happy 100th Birthday!
 There Goes Your Life Insurance, the limits werent an issue in the many decades when very few people lived beyond 100.
 But they increasingly are a problem for the U.S. life-insurance industry as more people become centenarians.
 There were an estimated 53,364 centenarians in the U.S. as of 2010, up from 37,306 in 1990 and 32,194 in 1980, according to a U.S. Census report published in December 2012.

 Living until age 100 used to be rare, so many older life insurance policies were written with the 100th birthday as the maturity date.
-While the cash value of the policy remains even if your maturity date occurs within your lifetime, the traditional payout component will be cancelled.
+While the cash value of the policy remains even if your maturity date occurs within your lifetime, the traditional payout component will be canceled.
 You will receive the premiums you paid in over the years but the invested portion isnt a guarantee.
 And you will no longer have a life insurance policy.

 Because many people who opt for whole life insurance do so with a specific purpose in mind – to provide continuing care for a child with special needs, to offset taxes on a sizeable estate, or to equalize inheritance in the case of business ownership – the cancellation of a significant portion can be financially devastating.

 Ironically, policy maturity dates were born as a way to help consumers get a reasonable value out of a policy after years of ownership but before a death, said Paul Graham, a senior actuary with the American Council of Life Insurers to the Wall Street Journal.
-‘To calculate monetary values and set annual premium levels, he said, ‘you have to have an end point.
+‘To calculate monetary values and set annual premium levels, he said, ‘you have to have an endpoint.

 The agents didnt want the policies maturing before people were dying, the companies didnt want it happening, and policyholders didnt want it happening, Graham said.

 So how do policyholders and issuers work together to make sure it doesnt keep happening and catching elderly people and their families off guard?